AdobeDocs/platform-learn.en/help/journey-orchestration/configuring-data-sources.md

 * Definition of conditions
 * Parameters and personalization data in actions
-* custom timer definition
+* Custom timer definition
-* custom timezone definition
+* Custom timezone definition

 This configuration is not required if your journeys only leverage local data coming from an event payload.

-The following video explains how to configure Experience Platform Data Source, configure an external data source, find and use data in a journey.
+The following video explains how to:

+* Configure Experience Platform Data Source
+* Configure an external data source
+* Find and use data in a journey.

 >[!VIDEO](https://video.tv.adobe.com/v/29406?quality=12)